jgardn92/jg-exon-capture/0_Notes/bowtie_notes.md

 # Bowtie2 For Heterozygosity
 Code and notes adapted from [Calder's repo](https://github.com/calderatta/ca-exon-capture) and [Eleni's repo](https://github.com/EleniLPetrou/ancient_DNA_salish_sea)
-- Use assembled genes as reference genome for each individual

 ## Step 0: Set up
 Test samples in `12_bowtie/test/0_raw`: